Protein-Energy Undernutrition (PEU)

 To determine severity, measure body mass index (BMI), serum albumin, total lymphocyte count, CD4 count, and serum transferrin.

-To diagnose complications and consequences, measure CBC, electrolytes, BUN, glucose, calcium, magnesium, and phosphate.
+To diagnose complications and consequences, measure complete blood count, electrolytes, blood urea nitrogen, glucose, calcium, magnesium, and phosphate.

 For mild PEU, recommend a balanced diet, sometimes avoiding foods that contain lactose.